 Choose a time that suits both you and your newborn’s sleep schedule.
 We’d recommend coordinating your shopping trip with nap time so your little one gets their rest, and you can shop distraction-free.

 Shopping centres are generally busier during the festive period but there are certain days and times that are quieter and therefore less overwhelming.
 If you’re able to go during the week, then late morning or middle of the afternoon during weekdays tend to be slower times in retail and will allow you to move around with your baby without too many other people around.
 If weekdays are unsuitable, then we’d recommend going as early as the shops open on the weekends!

 Shopping is made infinitely better when accompanied by a friend – bring another new mum or companion along for your trip!
 This will not only make the experience more enjoyable but will help you feel more at ease while venturing back out to the busy world with your little one.

 Bring supplies and exercise caution

 This will be a no-brainer for every new mum as they know when leaving the house, it’s not just about grabbing your purse and keys anymore!
-Pack supplies for your little one such as a change of clothes in case of an accident, plenty of nappies, wipes, muslins, a blanket and other warm accessories as it is likely to be chilly.
+Pack supplies for your little one such as a change of clothes in case of an accident, feeding bottles, plenty of nappies, wipes, muslins, a blanket and other warm accessories as it is likely to be chilly.